-Michael is also the current the chair/president of CADCAI a NFP an active community based arts and heritage organisation dedicated to celebrating and protecting the Chinese culture and heritage, in the process enriching the cultural, social and economic diversity of our local North Queensland community.
-Mr Aw is also a current serving member of Far North Queensland Football Board.
+Michael is also the immediate past chair/president of CADCAI a NFP an active community based arts and heritage organisation dedicated to celebrating and protecting the Chinese culture and heritage, in the process enriching the cultural, social and economic diversity of our local North Queensland community.
+He is sit on the management committee of CADCAI.
+Mr Aw is also a current serving member of Far North Queensland Football Board and Football Queensland.